Enterprise

 18. FORCE MAJEURE

 “Force Majeure Event” shall mean either Party’s impossibility or failure to perform its obligations; provided that such impossibility or failure, (i) is not due to its own act, omission, negligence or willful misconduct, (ii) could not have been overcome by the exercise of due diligence by the affected Party, (iii) could not have been prevented by reasonable precautions of the affected Party (whether or not taken), and (iv) is caused by fire, flood, earthquake, elements of nature or acts of God, epidemic or pandemic, public utility or electrical failure, acts of war, terrorism, riots, civil disorders, rebellions or revolutions, government orders or restrictions, imposition of martial law or any similar cause (but excluding labor disputes and strikes) meeting all of the foregoing requirements that are beyond the reasonable control of the affected Party.
 In the event of Force Majeure, the affected Party shall immediately notify the non-affected Party of the occurrence of Force Majeure Event and describe in reasonable detail the nature of the Force Majeure Event.
-Subject to the above, if any Force Majeure Event lasts for more than Thirty (30) calendar days, either Party may, upon prior written notice of not less than ten (10) days to the other Party, terminate the affected portion of the Services and/or Agreement without penalty of any kind.
+Subject to the above, if any Force Majeure Event lasts for more than Thirty (30) calendar days, either Party may, upon prior written notice of not less than ten (10) days to the other Party, terminate the affected portion of the Software and/or Agreement without penalty of any kind.
 In the event of such termination, the Licensee shall be liable to pay fees up to the date of termination.

 19. GENERAL:

-Publicity rights shall be in accordance with the publicity clause as mutually agreed in the Order Document.
+Publicity rights shall be in accordance with the publicity clause as mutually agreed in the Order document.

 Any dispute arising hereunder, which is not settled through formal or informal negotiation or mediation between the parties, shall be settled through arbitration based on the arbitration norms of the International Chamber of Commerce.
 The arbitration shall be conducted by a single arbitrator.
 The language of the arbitration shall be the English language.
 The seat of arbitration shall be based on the following parameters: (i) if Licensee is based in Australia region, arbitration seat shall be in Melbourne, Australia; (ii) if Licensee is based in EU, arbitration seat shall be in Amsterdam, Netherlands; (iii) if Licensee is based in the UK, arbitration seat shall be in London, England; (iv) if Licensee is based in the United States or Canada, arbitration seat shall be in New Jersey; (v) if Licensee is based in APAC region, arbitration seat can be mutually agreed as Singapore or Mumbai, India; (vi) if Licensee is based in Middle East region, arbitration seat shall be in Dubai; (vi) if Licensee is based in any other regions not covered above, arbitration seat shall be at Singapore.